IanGoodbody/ECE281_Lab2/README.md

 setting the A array to the rightmost switches, and the B array to the leftmost switcehs, is counterintuitive to the use of the subtraction mechinism as the user saw the system as DIFFERENCE = -B + A, rather than the more natural DIFFERENCE = A -B.
 In response the Carry flag was moved to the leftmost LED (LD7) and the A array and B array inputs were switched.

+Lastly the spot test revealed revealed that the Overflow flag was acting as a carry-out flag.
+Because the device operates by adding two unsigned 4 bit binary numbers and subtracting two 2's compliment numbers, overflow occures in addition when the carry out flag is triggered, and for subtraction overflow triggeres when after the two's compliment has been taken, the MSBs of the two inputs are the same, and produce a different MSB on the output.
+This corresponds with adding two positive or negative numbers, and producing a negative or positive number respectively.